 KISS had met with huge commercial and financial success in late 1975 with their live concert album ALIVE.
 They had earned a reputation with America's teens as having outdone Alice Cooper with the wildest stage show around, which featured Peter Criss's levitating drums, Gene Simmons blood spitting and fire breathing, and Ace Frehley's smoking guitar.
 All accompanied by explosions, smoke, and 20 foot tall flame throwers.
 See Photo Below of their 1975 Alive Tour Set:

-For their next tour supporting their new album Destroyer, they had a larger budget and they wanted to raise the bar, something KISS would consistently do for the next 35 years.
+Taking it to the Next Level For their next tour supporting their new album Destroyer, they had a larger budget and they wanted to raise the bar, something KISS would consistently do for the next 35 years.
 Some of the original road crew that had been with the band since the beginning were ditched by management, who claimed the band needed more "seasoned professionals" to handle the more complicated touring production even though they had designed some of the bands most impressive effects.
 The Destroyer tour took its design from the album artwork and featured a burned out apocalyptic city as the theme.
 Based on their success not only on broadway but with their crossover work with David Bowie and the Rolling Stones , The Jules Fischer Organization was hired to produce the stage.
 Mark Ravitz was hired to freelance this design, as Jules had been his professor during his time at the NYU theatrical design program.
+Mark shared these blueprints with me:

 "The idea being that different portions of the stage would thematically correspond to a different band member's stage persona." (from Kiss Alive Forever) It featured a multi-level design that had 8' x 3' platforms on top of the guitar amps and steps that descended from them to the main stage, a theme that would continue though 1980 in various forms.
 On either side of the drum riser, covering the large stack of guitar amps were theatrical flats that looked like destroyed buildings.
 See the blueprint here.